-Policy 2.57 Minimise driveway cuts and pavement within public highways to the areas necessary for safe pedestrian and vehicle movements and parking.
+Policy 2.78 Minimise driveway cuts and pavement within public highways to the areas necessary for safe pedestrian and vehicle movements and parking.

-Policy 2.58 Develop a program for planting street trees in the vicinity of the village centre, with Peninsula Road being a priority.
+Policy 2.79 Develop a program for planting street trees in the vicinity of the village centre, with Peninsula Road being a priority.

-Policy 2.59 Enhance public access to the ocean (physical or visual) wherever possible, including the undeveloped road ends of Matterson Drive, Alder Street and Norah Street.
+Policy 2.80 Develop a program and budget for gradually upgrading public access to the ocean (physical or visual) wherever possible, including the undeveloped road ends of Matterson Drive, Alder Street and Norah Street.